Download your Free Guide

 There are no seasons in the American supermarket.
 Now there are tomatoes all year round, grown halfway around the world, picked when it was green, and ripened with ethylene gas.

-Earthlings is a must-watch film that came before Dominion.
-Released in 2005 and narrated by Joaquin Phoenix, it's a distressing and eye-opening look into all aspects of the abuses performed against animals across the globe from animal cultivation, clothing, entertainment, scientific research, and even the mistreatment at the heart of the pet industry.
+Earthlings is a distressing and eye-opening look into all aspects of the abuses performed against animals.
+Including animal cultivation, clothing, entertainment, scientific research, and even the mistreatment of the pet industry.

-It is widely considered to be heavily responsible for the changing public perspective of Seaworld and animal rights at attractions like it, and a shift in the sales and endorsement of such waterparks.
+It is widely considered to be heavily responsible for the changing public perspective of Seaworld and animal rights at attractions like it.

 When you know the animal and have a relationship with it.
 You know, that he's not killing, because he's a savage.
 He's not killing because he's crazy or because he doesn't know what he's doing.